Marimo balls: care, and the truth about them

 How to keep one

 Marimo want the conditions of the cold lakes they come from: cool water, gentle or no flow, and modest light.
 They are happiest below about 22 degrees and dislike a hot, brightly lit tank, which is one of the few ways to actually harm them.
 Keep them in clean, cool water, give them an occasional swill in old tank water or dechlorinated water to rinse out trapped debris, and that is more or less the whole regime.
-Looked after, they live for decades; some kept specimens are over a century old.
+Looked after, they live for decades; some kept specimens are said to be over a century old.

 Keeping it round and green